Ahalya-V-S/fashion_mnist/README.md

-# Blank app template
+# Fashion Detect

-Fashion detection model.
-It predict the class of given dress
+It is a Fashion detection model trained using the build-in dataset Fashion_mnist.It is one dimensional dataset(i.e grayscale)

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://blank-app-template.streamlit.app/)